Table of Contents

 - Decrease arthritic pain

-In addition to their expertise on physical health, chiropractors belong to a large referral network that includes other authorities such as:
+In addition to their expertise on physical health, chiropractors belong to a large network that includes other authorities such as:

 - Massage therapists

 Unfortunately, chiropractic therapy is largely at odds with traditional medicine, thus causing millions of people to seek prescriptions where simple chiropractic adjustments would suffice.
 According to the National Chiropractic Association, there is plenty of evidence to support the effectiveness and safety of this so-called “pseudoscience,” especially when it comes to naturally supporting physical wellness and enhancing mental health vicariously.

 Physical health is defined as a state of whole-body wellness.
 Essential to the overall wellbeing of an individual, physical fitness includes things like a person’s:

 A major sign of peak physical health is being able to perform daily tasks without experiencing limitations or pain.
 While everyone becomes ill occasionally, those who get sick often are not usually considered physically fit.
 Additionally, optimal physical health is proven to have a direct effect on mental, emotional and spiritual wellness.